Interview with Harry Hacker

 Description

-Harry Hacker first came into contact with aeroplanes at the age of sixteen whilst working as an apprentice for Rootes Motor Group who were making Wellington aircraft.
-He was a member of the Home Guard and after applying to join the RAF went for basic training in London.
-He was however selected to become a bomb aimer and was posted to South Africa for training.
+Harry Hacker first came into contact with aeroplanes at the age of 16, whilst working as an apprentice for Rootes Motor Group who were making Wellington aircraft.
+He was a member of the Home Guard and, after applying to join the RAF, went for basic training in London.
+He was then selected to become a bomb aimer and was posted to South Africa for training.
 He was posted to Palestine via Cairo where he joined his crew and began training on Wellingtons.
 After completing training he and his crew were posted to Italy and joined 40 Squadron attached to the American 15th Airforce.
 His first operation was to bomb the docks at Marseilles and his second to bomb Romanian oilfields.
 When he had completed his tour of operations he became a liaison with the Red Cross helping with the repatriation of prisoners from the Japanese camps.

 Creator